 - If the compote looks too watery (if using frozen berries), cook over a high heat for a few minutes to get the right consistency.
 Set aside.
 The compote can be made up to a few days in advance and refrigerated.
 Reheat before serving.

-- Dry ingredients: Add the instant oats to a blender jar and blend to a fine flour.
-Tip into a medium bowl.
-Add baking powder, baking soda, salt, and sugar.
+- Add the oats to a blender jar and blend to a fine flour.
+Add all the other ingredients (except butter) - baking powder, baking soda, salt, banana, egg, milk, and lemon juice.
+Blend again until combined.

 - Serve immediately with the compote.